Tuesday, January 20, 2026

 In order to make its sound fitting for newscasts, Al Primo selected and edited Cool Hand Luke: The Tar Sequence as the theme tune for Eyewitness News, removing its non-news elements.

-The elements in CHL are adopted and adapted in modern news themes.
+The Cool Hand Luke: The Tar Sequence elements are adopted/adapted in modern news themes.

 Many television stations in the United States and the world have either used Cool Hand Luke: The Tar Sequence or made their own news music packages mirroring its modern cinematic sound.